raida42/Get_Next_Line/README.md

 # Get_Next_Line

-This is a challenge to implement printf in C.
+This project is to make you code a function that returns a line ending with a newline, read from a file descriptor.

 ## Compilation
 Your program must compile with the flag -D BUFFER_SIZE=xx. which will be used as the buffer size for the read calls in your get_next_line.